giavudangle/messenger/README.md

 2. Put Firebase credentials to project (replace my google-services.json )
 - Connect to firebase console authentication and database from your IDE
-- in firebase Storage Rules, change value of "allow read, write:" from "if request.auth != null" to "if true;"
+- In firebase Storage Rules, change value of "allow read, write:" from "if request.auth != null" to "if true;"
 - When you change database settings, you likely will need to uninstall and reinstall apps to avoid app crashes due to app caches.

 3. IMPORTANT Change the Package Name